-Last year the USA government launched the Paycheck Protection Program.
-It includes a money aid, or PPP loan, for small businesses to cover payroll expenses when no revenue hits the balance.
-It was deployed as a fully-forgiven financial aid to retain employment: if you applied for a PPP loan and met all the requirements, you are not responsible for any payments.
+In 2020 the US government launched the Paycheck Protection Program.
+It included a money aid, or PPP loan, for small businesses to cover payroll expenses when no revenue hits the balance.
+It was deployed as a fully-forgiven financial aid to retain employment (without hourly wage reduction).
+And provided you applied for a PPP loan and met all the requirements, you aren’t responsible for any payments.

 As of February 2021, the SBA had approved 6,913,622 PPP loans totaling $640.3 billion.
 Unfortunately, not all the businesses that applied for and received PPP loans managed to fulfill those conditions.
-Not all of the details of the requirements for PPP loan forgiveness were clear till the present.
-However, the Paycheck Protection program continues to unfold, drawing more and more government funding and allowing small businesses to get aid for the second time.
+Some requirement details for PPP loan forgiveness were confused or misunderstood (now, things got clarified).

-This article will give you an overview of new rules in the PPP loan forgiveness legislation.
-You will understand better what these updates can mean for your business.
-And, hopefully, find out the answer to the question: “Will I have to pay anything for my PPP loan?”
+This article will give you an overview of the PPP loan forgiveness statements and requirements.
+You’ll understand better what these updates can mean for your business, and, hopefully, find out the answer to the question: “Will I have to pay anything for my PPP loan?”

-The biggest problem with the Paycheck Protection Program was unclear IRS policies on tax deductions.
+Another problem with the Paycheck Protection Program was unclear IRS policies on tax deductions.
 Many complaints were connected to allegedly prioritizing larger enterprises in funds rather than small businesses.
-Luckily, the government has passed amendments to PPP legislation in 2021.
-They finally clarify the most painful points in the loan program rules.
+Luckily, the government passed amendments to PPP legislation in 2021.
+They finally clarified the most painful points in the loan program rules.

-As of February 2021, the main changes PPP loan guidelines have gone through are
+As of February 2021, the main changes PPP loan guidelines had gone through were:

-- more funding to small businesses and sole proprietors,
+- forgiven PPP loans aimed at more funding to small businesses and sole proprietors;

-- accepting tax deductions on the expenses covered with a PPP loan,
+- accepting tax deductions on the expenses covered with loans;

 - allowing the second draw of a PPP loan.